Newton Kyme: History

+Newton Kyme is mentioned in the Domesday Book as belonging to Count Robert of Mortain, having 15 villagers and one priest.
+A church has been known on the site since at least the 12th century, and the current structure, the St Andrew's Church, is grade I listed.

 West of the village is the site of two Roman forts, two Roman camps, and Iron Age enclosure, Bronze Age barrows and a Neolithic henge monument. the site has been designated as a scheduled monument. the Newton Kyme Hall and estate was built in the 18th century by Admiral Robert Fairfax.
 The hall is grade II* listed with extensive landscaped gardens.
 Kyme Castle, the site of which lies to the east of the hall, was possibly the seat of the Fairfaxes until Robert Fairfax built Newton Kyme Hall.
 The castle is believed to have fallen into ruins in the 16th century.

 Newton Kyme used to have a railway station on the Harrogate–Church Fenton line, which was located on the south side of the A659 road.
 It was closed down in 1964.
 A paper and packaging mill used to be located in the parish, but this was closed in 2001 and was derelict until 2016, when a new set of houses were built on the site.

 At the 2001 Census, the parish had a population of 281, which had fallen slightly to 275 by the time of the 2011 Census.
 In 2015, North Yorkshire County Council estimated the population to be 270.

+The village was historically in the West Riding of Yorkshire until 1974.
+From 1974 to 2023 it was part of the district of Selby.
+It is now administered by the unitary North Yorkshire Council.

+Toulston

+Toulston was a deserted medieval village, 1 mile south west of Newton Kyme.
+Its site is now a scheduled monument.
+Toulston was recorded in Domesday Book in the form Tog(e)leston.
+The name was derived from an Old Norse personal name Toglos.